AchievementWizards/.github/README.md

 # Hello
-Hello fellow Achievement Grinder!
+Hello fellow Achievement Grinders!
 We are Achievement Wizards, and we are making scripts to make your grind easier.